populse/mia_processes/docs/html/_sources/documentation/bricks/tools/Get_Patient_Name.rst.txt

 Get_Patient_Name brick
 =======================

 Get patient name from a file.
-"PatientName" tag should be filled for this file in tha database.
+"PatientName" tag should be filled for this file in the database.

 -----------------------------------------------